 Profitability of mainline carriers has not been without competitive pressures from increased capacity primarily from the ULCCs, flat yields, and rising labor and equipment costs.
 Each of these factors plus volatile fuel prices have made it challenging for airlines to stabilize their financial performance.
 However, the use of add-on or ancillary service fees has contributed substantially to airline revenues.
-These include baggage fees, reservation change fees, priority boarding, fare locks, reserved seats, on-

-Source: Denver International Airport, Passenger Traffic Reports, 2010-2018 board food, Wi-Fi, and other miscellaneous fees that generate revenues for the airlines.
+These include baggage fees, reservation change fees, priority boarding, fare locks, reserved seats, onboard food, Wi-Fi, and other miscellaneous fees that generate revenues for the airlines.
 The ULCCs make greater use of the fees than other carriers, but as Figure 7.12 shows, fees are a noticeable component of all airline passenger revenue.